-Counselling and consulting: Heather works with individuals, couples and families as well as organisational groups (see below about Heather Ferris)
+Counselling and consulting: Heather works with individuals (adults and children), couples (co-counselling is available) and families as well as organisational groups (see below about Heather Ferris)

 Meditation retreats in Canada and internationally led by Heather and her partner Gary Greenstein

-Development work: After 18 years spending months in South Africa and Zimbabwe each year Heather is stepping back to focus on family and work locally
+Development work: After 18 years spending months in South Africa and Zimbabwe each year Heather is stepping back to focus on family, writing and work locally (still of course connected to the dear friends and colleagues there)

 Welcome to the Syrian refugees.
 We are happy to have you as our neighbors in the Cowichan Valley. please let us know your needs, we will try our best to learn from you and so enrich our society.